Graduate Calendar Archives: 2007 / 2008

 Students may become involved in academic issues on campus in several ways.

 Students may join the New University Government (NUG).
 NUG is an organization which gives students direct input into academic decisions by filling the student representative positions at departmental meetings.
-Students then have direct input into curriculum committees and hiring boards, as well as routine departmental issues.
+Students then have direct input into curriculum committees and hiring boards, and routine departmental issues.
 Each department has at least one graduate NUG representative.
 Departmental NUG representatives also sit on their (specific/respective) Faculty Boards.
 Each faculty is entitled to send two representatives to the Graduate Faculty Board, and two of these student representatives are elected to the University Senate where most of the general academic decisions are made.

 Several Senate policy committees have graduate student representation.
 These include the Library, Computer, Admission and Studies, University Government, and the Academic Planning committees.
 There are other Senate committees, but to date they do not have spaces reserved specifically for graduate students.